Deverissimo/LoveLive/README.md

 # LoveLive
-this is a Love Live - anime - based program, which is at the beggining.
+this is a Love Live - anime - based progra with no intention for now to keep developing
-More details with time in this project.